Understanding the U-Value of a Window Assembly

 What Exactly is the U-Value?

-Windows are rated by both U-Factors and R-Values.
+Windows are rated by both U-factors and R-Values.
 Manufacturers use the former to rate the insulative value of windows, while the latter is indicative of the energy efficiency of the insulation installed in other areas of your home.
-These include the roof, walls and floors.
+These include the roof, walls, and floors.

 How Do You Determine the U-Factor?

-The U-Factor refers to the overall energy efficiency of the entire window assembly, from the glazing, to the window frame, down to the spacer.
+The U-Factor refers to the overall energy efficiency of the entire window assembly, from the glazing to the window frame, down to the spacer.
 The most energy-efficient windows available on the market are those that have a higher U-factor for the entire assembly than that of the center of the glass.
 Make sure to look into it when choosing energy-saving windows.

 U-Factor in Different Climates

 As with other components of your home, you’ll need to consider your local climate before choosing which products to buy.
 Windows with .30 or less are ideal for cold climates while .60 is the ideal number for hot climates.
-A .35 rating is ideal for northern and central regions that have need for both heating and cooling, however.
+A .35 rating is ideal for northern and central regions that have a need for both heating and cooling, however.

 Understanding the U-value of a window assembly is essential for quantifying the energy efficiency of your options.
 Make sure to factor it in when shopping for replacement windows and ask your trusted contractor about these ratings to get the best results.